How to write a cover letter

-How do your skills and experience match the job?
+Do your skills and experience match the job requirements?

-To get an employer interested, you need to explain how your skills, attributes and achievements match the job vacancy.
+To get an employer interested, you need to explain how your skills, attributes and achievements match those needed in the job vacancy.

 - Explain why you are the best person for the company and how your skills will meet the company's needs.
 Link your experience, skills and qualifications to what the employer has asked for, and show that you meet the job requirements.

-- Sell yourself – explain how you can contribute to the company.
+- Promote yourself – explain how you can contribute to the company.
 Focus on what you have to offer, rather than what you want.

-- Show your knowledge of the company and industry, and share recommendations you have for opportunities you've researched.
-For example: "With 10 years of retail management experience and a record of rapid advancement, I have found at least three ways to increase sales at your Wellington outlet.
-This could be achieved by..."
+- Research the company and show your knowledge by sharing any recommendations you have.
+For example: "With 10 years of retail management experience and a record of rapid advancement, I have found at least three ways to increase sales at your Wellington outlet."

 Why do you want this job?

-- Show how motivated and enthusiastic you are, and how you can fit into the organisation.
+- showing how motivated and enthusiastic you are, and how you can fit into the organisation

-- Discuss your personal qualities and why the position interests you.
+- discussing your personal qualities and why the position interests you

-- Include any personal interests or activities that unite you with the company and the work it does.
+- mentioning any personal interests or activities that are relevant to the company and the work it does

-- Comment on something positive about the company and let them know why you would want to work there.
-You could refer to the company's reputation, management philosophy, size, sales record, product quality, or other factors that impress you.
+- commenting on something positive about the company and letting them know why you would want to work there.
+For example, you could refer to the company's reputation, management philosophy, product quality, or other factors that impress you.

 What your cover letter should look like